 If you go this route, you’ll likely have to pay a balance transfer fee, which will be 2% to 5% of your total balance.
 Also, once the promotional interest rate runs out (in about a year), you’ll be left with a much higher interest rate that may rise as much as 14% to 26%.

 Debt settlement differs from debt consolidation loans and balance transfer cards in that it involves negotiation.
-You may hire a company to negotiate with your creditors and convince them to settle your debts for less than what you owe.
+Some may hire a company to negotiate with your creditors and convince them to settle your debts for less than what you owe.